rieckpil/progmot/content/post/writing-a-book-remotely.md

 Since the release of version 1.0 in August 2021, we have seen tremendous adoption.
 The feedback from the readers is also excellent.
 We also created a Slack channel for Q&A and general communication for the ebook community.

 Both Spring Boot and AWS are more or less mature, at least in the areas that we talk about: SQS, SES, RDS, web development, etc. Still, there's much going on for the library that we're using for integrating AWS services ([Spring Cloud AWS](https://awspring.io/)).
-Furthermore, we also learn even better best practices or different ways of doing things.
+Furthermore, we also learn even better practices or different ways of doing things.

 Thanks to the agile nature of Leanpub and given the fact that we didn't have to ship a physical book to our readers, we are still able to update the eBook post-delivery.
 Leanpub has a feature to notify the readers about a new version that they can then download for free.